top1944/duckuments/docs/atoms_30_learning_materials/01_preliminaries/40_coordinate_systems.md

 ## Definitions

 \begin{definition}[Coordinate system]\label{def:coordinate_system}
 A coordinate system is a surjective function mapping from a tuple of reals to some space $S$, respecting the local topology.
-(The local topology, which is beyond the scope of this chapter, roughly means that "nearby" points has coordinates "close" together.)
+(The local topology, which is beyond the scope of this chapter, roughly means that "nearby" points have coordinates "close" together.)
 \end{definition}

 ## Examples

+Comment: The notion of "name" is a bit vague

 Because the ability of _naming_ a point in space is so fundamentally important, we often take that coordinates given by some coordinate system, often a Cartesian coordinate system, as the name of the point.

 ### 1D

-Take the real number line $\mathbb{R}$ as the space $S$, we can name an arbitrary point $x \in \mathbb{R}$, which happens to be a real number, by itself.
-So to check with our definition, any two distinct points on the real line would has two distinct coordinates.
+Consider the real number line $\mathbb{R}$ as the space $S$.
+We can name an arbitrary point $x \in \mathbb{R}$, which happens to be a real number, by itself.
+So to check with our definition, any two distinct points on the real line would have two distinct coordinates.
 Furthermore any point has a coordinate.
 Let's call this coordinate system $A$.

 One should note that the coordinate system given above is not the only possible way to name the points on a real line.
 We can assign coordinate $-x$ to the point $x \in \mathbb{R}$ and obtain an equally valid coordinate system $B$.
 To be more specific, given a point $p$ with the coordinate $a$ in the first coordinate system $A$, we know that in the second coordinate system $B$, $p$ would have the coordinate $-a$.
 Therefore, there is a way to translate between coordinates in the two systems.

 ### 2D plane

-Take the real plane $\mathbb{R}^2$ as the space $S$.
-This is an important space as it can be used to represent images (each pixel has a position on the image), and the location of your Duckiebot in Duckietown.
+Consider the real plane $\mathbb{R}^2$ as the space $S$.
+This is an important space within robotics and beyond.
+It can be used to represent images, with each pixel having its own position, or the location of your Duckiebot in Duckietown.

 #### 2D Cartesian coordinate systems

 We can draw two perpendicular lines on the plane $S$.
 We call these two lines the $x$-axis and the $y$-axis.
 We assign $(0, 0)$ to the point of intersection, which we call _the origin_.
 Then we decide on the positive directions and units for each axis and the unit.
-We will use coordinates $(x, y)$ to specify a point located $x$-many units in the positive $x$-direction and $y$-many units in the positive $y$-direction away from the origin.
-If we draw the axis-parallel lines with _integral_ $x$ coordinate and lines with integral $y$ coordinate, we obtain a visualization like [](#fig:2d-cartesian).
+We will use coordinates $(x, y)$ to specify a point located $x$-many units in the positive $x$-direction and $y$-many units in the positive $y$-direction away from the origin, respectively.
+If we draw the axis-parallel lines with _integral_ $x$ coordinate and lines with integral $y$ coordinate, we obtain a visualization similar to that in [](#fig:2d-cartesian).

 When representing the location of your Duckiebot in Duckietown, you might decide to choose a corner of the map as the origin and take east as the positive $x$-direction and north as the positive $y$-direction, and 1 meter as the unit length.
 In this case, a Duckiebot with location $(1, -2)$ would sit at 1 meter east and 2 meters south of the designated corner of the map.